carefree0910/carefree-workflow/README.md

 ## Agent Friendly

 With the rapid development of AI (namely, the GPTs), I think modern libraries should be **agent-friendly**, which means developers should be able to build a GPT-agent on top of their libraries **automatically**, and after which users should be able to learn the library by interacting with this GPT-agent via natural language.
-With this in mind, `carefree-workflow` is designed to be modular, extensible, and automated.
+With this in mind, `carefree-workflow` is designed to be modular, extensible, automated and 'RAG friendly'.
 See [Highlights](#highlights) for more details.

 ## Highlights